-Jenna is a Registered Massage Therapist with InMotion Health Centre since 2010, she was a competitive synchronized swimmer for 8 years with the CBS Silhouettes Synchronized swimming team.
+Jenna has been a Registered Massage Therapist with InMotion Health Centre since 2010 and she was a competitive synchronized swimmer for 8 years with the CBS Silhouettes synchronized swimming team.
 We asked Jenna about her involvement with swimming and the added health benefits of swimming, and here’s what she had to say.

-I was a competitive synchronized swimmer for 8 years with the CBS Silhouettes Synchronized Swimming team, I joined the CBS team when I was eight years old in 1996.
+I was a competitive synchronized swimmer for 8 years with the CBS Silhouettes synchronized swimming team, I joined the team when I was eight years old in 1996.

-For those of you that are not familiar with the sport, synchronized swimming has elements of ice skating, gymnastics and ballet.
-The routine takes place in the pool with much of it being performed under water.
-Synchronized swimming is challenging as it requires endurance, flexibility, strength and the ability to hold your breath for long periods of time.
+For those of you that are not familiar with the sport, synchronized swimming has elements of ice skating, gymnastics, and ballet.
+The routines take place in the pool with much of it being performed under water.
+Synchronized swimming is challenging as it requires endurance, flexibility, strength, and the ability to hold your breath for long periods of time.